 If you want to work with us, that's fine.

-And and the same goes with regards to to Russia.
+And the same goes with regards to Russia.

-As uh Secretary Tillerson has said, America and Russia are the most uh powerful nuclear nations in the world today.
+As Secretary Tillerson has said, America and Russia are the most powerful nuclear nations in the world today.

 As such, we should have better relations.

-But the odds do not seem to be in in favor of a significant improvement, but we would like to see an improvement because there are some common issues, such as global jihadism, such as the the the bloodshed in Syria.
+But we would like to see an improvement because there are some common issues, such as global jihadism, such as the bloodshed in Syria.

-So you know we would like to collaborate if possible, but the ball is very much in the Kremlin's court today.
+So we would like to collaborate if possible, but the ball is very much in the Kremlin's court today.

-Dr. Sebastian Gorka, just uh just before we let you go, is there anything else we should be watching out for, you think, over the next few days?
+Dr. Sebastian Gorker, just before we let you go, is there anything else we should be watching out for, do you think, over the next few days?

-Is there anything that you can give us an insight into that we sh we m we may not pick up on naturally?
+This foreign trip, is there anything that you can give us an insight into that we may not pick up on naturally?

-When the president said what he said today in Poland when he makes his announcements that he's going to make uh in Germany and elsewhere, uh you really can take those to the bank.
+When the president said what he said today in Poland, when he makes his announcements that he's going to make in Germany and elsewhere, you really can take those to the bank.

-So when it's when it's about the future of America and Europe together, NATO, US Russia relations, please judge the president's statements on faith value, because this is a man who means what he says and he does what he means.
+So when it's about the future of America and Europe together, NATO-US-Russia relations, please judge the President's statements on faith value because this is a man who means what he says and he does what he means.

-Thank you so much for joining us here on the Sean Hannity show.
+Dr. Sebastian Gorker, Deputy Assistant to President Donald Trump, thank you so much for joining us here on the Sean Hannity Show.

 Thank you, Raheem.